Finding yourself in a dangerous situation where the brakes aren't working is not something you want to happen.

-The brake system consists of the brake pads, disks, brake fluid in the circuit and the brake pipes.
-Its condition is largely dependent on how we drive: it will wear out faster if we brake suddenly, than if we drive in a smooth, relaxed way.
+The brake system consists of the brake pads, discs, the brake fluid in the circuit and the brake pipes.
+Its condition is largely dependent on how we drive: it will wear out faster if we brake suddenly than if we drive in a smooth, relaxed way.

 COMMON BRAKE PROBLEMS INCLUDE:

 - Brake pedal feels spongy

 - Car wobbling or pulsating when you drive at high speeds

 DRIVE WITH CONFIDENCE, KNOWING THAT YOUR BRAKES ARE READY TO DO THEIR JOB

 When should I check the brake pads and brakes?

 If you notice unusual behaviour: the steering wheel is vibrating when you step on the brake, or the brake pedal is harder or softer to press than usual, go to your local First Stop store.
 Also if the brakes fail to respond at once, or need a longer braking distance to stop the car completely.

 If the brakes or ABS warning lights appear on the dashboard, check the vehicle manual to see what these signals mean.
 If you aren't sure our technicians will be happy to advise.